Songyx090818/D2RL-yin-Junk-Room/for d2rloader/MultiMercenary/readme.txt

 Please refer to the example files for guidance.

 Q: Wouldn’t having too many mercenaries be overpowered?
 A: Yes, it would.
-That’s why the default value is set to 2.
 You’ll need to adjust the mercenary balance yourself as needed.

 Q: Is it okay to use this without an Act 4 mercenary?
 A: Yes, there is no problem.
 If you do not add one in the TXT files, Tyrael’s hire window will be disabled automatically.